 Jackfruit is a fascinating and often overlooked option to bring to your table.
 It’s perhaps easy to see why: it looks intimidating in the store, and strange enough to maybe make you wary of taking a chance on.

 However, you should rethink that notion.
 The fruit is fairly budget friendly (great price per pound, if not per fruit) and is the key to quite a few excellent and underrated vegetarian friendly barbeque recipes.
+For those who want to move into a plant based lifestyle, the humble jackfruit is their friend.

 The first thing you need to know, before cooking it, is how to prepare a jackfruit in the first place.
 So let’s get on that.